Table of Contents

 - Tylenol (acetaminophen)

-- Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen
+- Non-steroidal anti-inflammatory drugs (NSAIDs) e.g., aspirin or ibuprofen

 (for example Advil)